-Cutter Soil Mixing (CSM) enhances the engineering properties of soils, and/or reinforces soil masses by mechanically mixing the in situ soils with a binder slurry, typically comprising either cement or bentonite slurry, or a combination of the two.
+Cutter Soil Mixing (CSM) enhances the engineering properties of soils and reinforces soil masses by mechanically mixing the in situ soils with a binder slurry, typically comprising either cement or bentonite slurry or a combination of the two.

 Common uses